Ogden L. Mills: Political career

-Mills was a delegate to the 1912, 1916 and the 1920 Republican National Conventions.
-He was a member of the New York State Senate from 1915 to 1917, sitting in the 138th, 139th and the 140th New York State Legislatures, and was the Chairman of the Committee on Affairs of the New York City, New York in 1917.
+Mills was a delegate to the 1912, 1916 and 1920 Republican National Conventions.
+He was a member of the New York State Senate from 1915 to 1917, sitting in the 138th, 139th and 140th New York State Legislatures, and was the Chairman of the Committee on Affairs of the New York City, New York in 1917.

 He resigned his seat on July 31, 1917 to enlist in the United States Army, and served with the rank of captain until the close of World War I.

 After the war, he served as president of the New York State Tax Association.
-He was to elected to the United States House of Representatives from New York's 17th Congressional District as a Republican, serving in the 67th, 68th and the 69th United States Congresses, holding office from March 4, 1921 until March 3, 1927.
+He was elected to the United States House of Representatives from New York's 17th Congressional District as a Republican, serving in the 67th, 68th and 69th United States Congresses, holding office from March 4, 1921 until March 3, 1927.

 In 1926, Mills ran on the Republican ticket for the Governor of New York, but was defeated by Al Smith, the incumbent Democrat.